justjohnd/workflow/Rails Applications.md

   add_two(2)
   ```
   - **Parameters** are arguments passed to a method.
 In a web app there are two types: 1) query string parameters, which received from the browser URL in a GET request, and 2) POST data which comes from form info entered by the user.
 Rails treats the two types the same, using the `params` hash
   - **params** is a built in hash that allows access to an object's properties.
-For example, a controller's show actions may be defines using params:
+For example, a controller's `show` action may be defined using params:
   ```
     def show
     @article = Article.find(params[:id])